AlexanderZaytsev/active_model_pusher/README.md

 ```

 ## Events
-A generated pusher will look like this:
+A newly generated pusher will look like this:

 ```ruby
 # app/pushers/post_pusher.rb